 Anvil aims to encourage clear and creative thinking and practice in theology and mission, through open, scholarly debate.
 Anvil is for people with an interest in theology, but with limited time to read deeply.
 It features original articles of high quality and theological substance by contemporary writers, whether established or not.

-You can read the Editorial in the current edition by Andrew Goddard.
+You can read the editorial about slavery in the current issue by guest editor David Killingray.

 Back numbers